rabiaahmed-001/GovMind-RAG/README.md

 ## Notes

-- `chroma_store/` and `.env` are intentionally excluded from version control (see `.gitignore`) — clone the repo and run ingestion locally to regenerate the vector store.
+- `chroma_store/` and `.env` are intentionally excluded from version control (see `.gitignore`) clone the repo and run ingestion locally to regenerate the vector store.
-- Answers are generated strictly from retrieved context; the system is designed to say so when the knowledge base doesn't contain enough information to answer, rather than fall back on the model's general knowledge.
+- Answers are generated strictly from retrieved context; the system is designed to say so when the knowledge base doesn't contain enough information to answer rather than fall back on the model's general knowledge.